 Your proxyholder is the person you appoint to cast your votes at the Meeting on your behalf.
-You may choose Larry Rossy or Michael Ross, any other person that you want to be your proxyholder.
+You may choose Larry Rossy or Michael Ross or any other person that you want to be your proxyholder.
 Each shareholder is entitled to appoint a person other than the individuals named in the enclosed form of proxy to represent such shareholder at the Meeting.
 Please note that your proxyholder is not required to be a shareholder of the Corporation.

-If you want to authorize Larry Rossy or Michael Ross, as your proxyholder, please leave the line near the top of the form of proxy blank as Larry Rossy's and Michael Ross' names are already pre-printed on the form.
-If you want to authorize another person as your proxyholder, fill in that person's name in the blank space located near the top of the enclosed form of proxy.
+If you want to authorize Larry Rossy or Michael Ross as your proxyholder, please leave the box near the top of the form of proxy blank as Larry Rossy's and Michael Ross' names are already pre-printed on the form.
+If you want to authorize another person as your proxyholder, fill in that person's name in the blank box located near the top of the enclosed form of proxy.

-Your proxy authorizes the proxyholder to vote and otherwise act for you at the Meeting, including any continuation of the Meeting that may occur in the event that the Meeting is adjourned.
-If you return the attached form of proxy to Computershare Investor Services Inc. and have left the line for the proxyholder's name blank, then Larry Rossy or Michael Ross, will automatically become your proxyholder.
+If you return the attached form of proxy to Computershare Investor Services Inc. and have left the box for the proxyholder's name blank, then Larry Rossy or Michael Ross will automatically become your proxyholder.